-Ellyssa is the Director of Information Technology at the New York Law Institute as well as an award-winning editor and author of 35 books including Law Librarianship in the Digital Age for which she won the AALL’s 2014 Joseph L. Andrews Legal Literature Award.
+Ellyssa is the Director of Information Technology at the New York Law Institute as well as an award-winning editor and author of 36 books including Law Librarianship in the Digital Age for which she won the AALL’s 2014 Joseph L. Andrews Legal Literature Award.
 Her ten-book technology series, The Tech Set won the ALA’s Best Book in Library Literature Award in 2011.
-She is a librarian, an adjunct faculty member at Pratt Institute, and an international conference speaker.
-She blogs at Cosplay, Comics, and Geek Culture in Libraries.
+She is a librarian, an adjunct faculty member at Drexel University and San Jose State University, and an international conference speaker.

 Presented by: The American Association of Law Libraries (AALL).
 The Joseph L. Andrews Legal Literature Award recognizes a significant textual contribution to legal literature and is awarded for Law Librarianship in the Digital Age.
 (Press Release)